 What is our study about?

-We’re studying the ideas of belonging and connection among young people in Grande Prairie.
+We’re studying the ideas of belonging and connection among young people in Jasper.
 We define ‘belonging’ as whether young people feel valued and accepted by the people in their lives, and ‘connection’ as whether young people feel included in a group or community.

 The goal of the study is to learn more about what specific factors affect belonging and connection for young people between the ages of 15 and 24 years.